pingcap/docs-cn/troubleshoot-tidb-cluster.md

     + If all the processes are running, check the `tidb-server` log to see if the following messages are displayed:
         - InformationSchema is out of date: This message is displayed if the `tikv-server` cannot be connected.
 Check the state and log of `pd-server` and `tikv-server`.
         - panic: This message is displayed if there is an issue with the program.
-Please provide the detailed panic log and [create an issue](https://github.com/pingcap/tidb/issues/new/choose).
+Please provide the detailed panic log and you can [report a bug](/support.md).

 3. If the data is cleared and the services are re-deployed, make sure that: